libsidplayfp/VICE-testprogs/testbench/readme.txt

-  --8565       target VICII type is 8565 (grey dot) --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot)
+  --8565       target VICII type is 8565 (grey dot) --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot) --8k         skip tests that do not work with 8k RAM expansion

 by default, the testbench script expects the VICE binaries in a directory called "trunk" which resides in the same directory as the "testprogs"